 The schools’ TASC Liaison Officer (TLO) can assist the school in understanding the requirements.
 TLOs can contact TASC for help and if they have any questions, by contacting TLO@tasc.tas.gov.au

-The course movement closure dates for TASC courses in 2025:
+The course movement closure dates for TASC-accredited courses in 2026:

-• Schools cannot move students into or between any Level 3 or 4 course after the first week of Term 3 (that is, no changes after COB on 25 July 2025).
+• Schools cannot move students into or between any Level 3 or Level 4 course after the first week of Term 3 (that is, no additions after COB on Friday 31 July)

-• Schools cannot make student course movements for any course of any level on or after 1 September (that is, no changes after COB on 29 August 2025).
+• Schools cannot make student course movements for any course of any level on or after 1 September (that is, no changes at all after COB on Monday 31 August)

-From 1 September, schools cannot make any course movement in TRACS.
-The DECYP systems feeding into TRACS (i.e. EduPoint and Web Preferences) will not update student course enrolment information within TRACS.
+Please note that from 1 September, schools cannot make any course movements in TRACS.
+The DECYP systems feeding into TRACS (i.e. EduPoint and Web Preferences) will not update any change in any student course enrolment information within TRACS.
 NB: this is not a new process compared to previous years.

 For exceptional course movements following these closure dates, schools can make a request to TASC.
-See ‘Course change process (after closure date)’ below.
+See ‘Course change process (after closure date)’ below to see the evidence that will be required.

 Following the closure date, schools may make a request to TASC for a change in student course enrolment (for example: movement into a lower-level course; enrolment of a student from another school)